Amazon itself is even putting support into regular household appliances and products.

 U by Moen Smart Shower

-This year at CES the company has announced that it's planning on updating the system to add Alexa and Siri voice control this year.
+This year, the company plans to update the system to add Alexa and Siri voice control.
 This feature will allow owners to command their shower with their voice using Amazon Echo devices in another room, superbly convenient if you have one on your bedside table.
 The update will apparently be a skill in the Alexa skills store, so current owners of the shower will benefit too.

 HiMirror Mini smart mirror

 We've seen HiMirror's smart mirrors before in 2016 and again at last year's CES.
-This year the company has released the Himirror Mini, a compact version of the internet connect smart mirror that this time around includes Alexa capabilities.
+This year, the company released the HiMirror Mini, a compact version of the internet connected smart mirror.
+And this time around it includes Alexa capabilities.

 Now you can not only use the mirror to track how you're looking on a daily basis, but you can also use it as an entertainment centre.
 The HiMirror Mini gives you easy access to news stories, weather information and even make-up tutorials.